-You can get up to 99 employee cards, and they won’t cost anything extra.
-Individual spending limits can be set for the cards.
+You can get up to 99 employee cards, and set individual spending limits.
 Take note that there are certain purchases where the spending limit won’t apply, like restaurant tips and extended hotel stays.

 The primary cardholder is responsible for all charges made to the account.
 The card activity will not affect the credit of employees using copies of the card.